 After I got home from that trip, I applied Revivex, a water-based DWR treatment, to my Gore-tex Jacket to prevent another episode of wet out.
 This process is easy and has 3 simple steps:

-- When the coat is still wet, spray on the Revivex solution, applying an extra amount to the shoulders, hood, and at the ends of the sleeves.
+- When the coat is still wet, apply the Revivex Spray-On solution, applying an extra amount to the shoulders, hood, and at the ends of the sleeves.
 The external material should be wet but not be dripping.

 - Let the coat air dry.
-Then put it into a dryer by itself and dry it for 60 minutes on medium heat.
+Then put it into a dryer by itself and dry it for 60 minutes on low to medium heat.

 The entire process takes under 3 hours and works like a charm.
 Water just rolls of my Gore-tex jacket now.
 The Revivex really does the trick.
-A 5 oz bottle will treat 1-2 garments and only costs $8.00.
+A single bottle will treat several garments.

 Most Popular Searches